nithyamn/browserstack-robot-framework/README.md

 * Install dependencies  `pip3 install robotframework`  &&  `pip3 install --upgrade robotframework-seleniumlibrary` && `pip3 install robotframework-pabot` -> This is for parallelization
 * **Note: This is w.r.t Python3**

+## Set BrowserStack Credentials
-## You can export the environment variables for the Username and Access Key of your BrowserStack account.
+* You can export the environment variables for the Username and Access Key of your BrowserStack account.

   ```
   export BROWSERSTACK_USERNAME=<browserstack-username> &&